 2. your love for your baby is not measured by your ability to breastfeed

 There are some things you can control.
 There are other things you cannot control.
 Our responsibility as mamas is to do the best we can with what we're given in the power and strength of the spirit of God.
-If that, for you, is the tragic combination of a short nipple and a high pallet, it doesn't mean you don't love your baby if you switch to formula... it means you DO love your baby because you want to see them thriving.
+If that, for you, is the tragic combination of a short nipple and a high pallet, it doesn't mean you don't love your baby if you switch to formula- it means you do love your baby because you want to see them thriving.
 Your child's welfare is more important than the fulfillment of your idealistic dream.
-And just because la leche league says that loving your baby means nursing it, doesn't mean it's always so simple.
-The most tangible way to love your child is to meet their needs: arguably the greatest of which at this stage is to be fed.
+And just because la leche league says that loving your baby means nursing him, doesn't mean it's always so simple.
+The most tangible way to love your child is to meet his or her needs: arguably the greatest of which at this stage is to be fed.

 3. you're not alone

 Yes, for the occasional mama, breastfeeding is easy and natural and effortless.
 But it is not that way for everyone.
 Don't you dare go thinking you're the only one who is struggling.
-Reach out to mama's around you.
-Let them trouble shoot with you... learn from them.
+The enemy wants to isolate you in shame.
+Reach out to mamas around you.
+Let them trouble shoot with you.
+Learn from them.
 Let them comfort you.
-You are not alone and we are not intended to suffer that way.
+You are not alone and we are not intended to struggle in isolation.

 4. Breastfeeding is not ultimate

 I had this thought all the time in the beginning of Will's life: "If this was the 1800's ... he couldn't survive."
 Stop it.
 If you're thinking this... no. No, it is not the 1800's.
 Its 2017.
 Take hold of the resources and means God has provided to make sure your baby is healthy.
 If you're living in a first world country, you're baby isn't going to die if you can't nurse them.
 But it feels that way sometimes doesn't it?
 Maybe death isn't your fear... maybe its statistics about intelligence or bonding or health.
-Breastfeeding is a good and beautiful thing... but if you feel like not being able to nurse is the end of the world, it may have become an idol.
-And idol is anything that we worship that isn't God.
-Anything we ask to save us that isn't Jesus.
-Anything we want more than him and his way.
+Breastfeeding is a good and beautiful thing, but if you feel like not being able to nurse is the end of the world, it may be an idol.
+An idol is anything that we worship that isn't God; anything we ask to save us that isn't Jesus; anything we want more than him and his way.
 Have you made that good thing ultimate to the point that you're not able to be faithful in stewardship or maintaining a kingdom mindset?